-^{14.} In computing usage, the word tier is synonymous with layer.
-As such, a tier implies something that sits on top of or between something else.
+In computing usage, the word tier is synonymous with layer.
+As such, a tier implies some-14. thing that sits on top of or between something else.

 All of the products we will discuss in this section are relational database management systems (RDBMS) and implement the features of the relational model outlined above.